 At Classic Debate Camp™ you can...

 Registration for Next Summer Is Open!
-Sign up now for 2022 and save up to $600!
+Sign up now to reserve your spot at CDC2022

 New in 2022: Congressional Debate is expanding